-Specially designed shoes can adapt to their needs and make wearing shoes safer, more comfortable, and easier for an older adult to do independently.
+Specially designed shoes can adapt to an older adult’s needs, making them safer, more comfortable, and easier to wear independently.

-We explain what to look for in an adaptive shoe, 5 places to buy adaptive shoes, and suggest some helpful shoehorns to make the task easier.
+We explain what to look for in an adaptive shoe, list five places to buy them, and suggest helpful shoehorns to make the task easier.

 In general, adaptive shoes for seniors should have: